-Join us at our very first CALM-only Snowdon at Night Hike and take on the highest mountain in England and Wales at 1085m, at night!
+Join us at our popular CALM-only Yr Wyddfa (Snowdon) at Night Hike and take on the highest mountain in England and Wales at 1085m, at night!

-Beginning in the town of Llanberis, in the heart of the Snowdonia National Park, this spectacular challenge will see you and fellow fundraisers trekking to the top of Snowdon....at night!
+Beginning in the town of Llanberis, in the heart of the Eryri (Snowdonia) National Park, this spectacular challenge will see you and fellow fundraisers trekking to the top of Yr Wyddfa (Snowdon)....at night!

 You will be fully supported all the way by our experienced Mountain Leaders and then celebrate at the finish line with a celebration breakfast.